Blog Total Locker Service

 Locker layout planning for workplaces, schools and changing rooms

-When planning a locker layout, think about:
+When planning a locker layout, consider:

 • entry and exit flow